 Satin Offers a Truer Color than Semi-Gloss

-Therefore, choosing a satin finish may be the better option if you want to achieve a true and vibrant color in your painting project.
+Thus, choosing a satin finish may be the better option to achieve a true and vibrant color in your painting project.

 Satin Hides Imperfections Better Than Semi-Gloss